Survive Cold, Dark & Dreary Days With Hygge

 A slow cooker

-What's the best way to help a group feel cozy and connected?
+What’s the best way to help a group feel cozy and connected?
 Feed them something warm, filling and delicious.
 Whip up a big batch of hearty chili, a creamy potato soup, or a hot winter cider (whisky optional, but encouraged!) and ask friends to bring homemade sides and desserts to share.
 This 6-qt.
-Hamilton Beach Slow Cooker is marked down to $21.99 at Kohl's, with additional discounts available when you apply a Kohl's coupon.
+Hamilton Beach Slow Cooker is $19.96 at Walmart.
 Nothing brings us together like sharing a meal or hot drink with the people we love.
-Don't forget to add candles to the table.
+Don’t forget to add candles to the table.

 You want your hygge gathering to feel like something out of a fairy tale, and one way to achieve that vibe is through lighting.
-If you can't swing a fireplace, hang some pretty string lights, like this $11 strand from Amazon, strategically around your space and turn off all harsh overhead lights to achieve maximum coziness.
+If you can’t swing a fireplace, hang some pretty string lights, like this wintery Pine Cone Novelty String Light for $19.99 from Birch Lane, strategically around your space and turn off all harsh overhead lights to achieve maximum coziness.

 Pillows, pillows and more pillows

 Spread them all over the floor for your guests to lounge and rest their tired feet on.
 You might not be able to provide couch seating for all your friends, but this Merax floor pillow/chair hybrid is a perfect alternative.
-If you're considering making this hygge party an all-nighter, stock up on these KosiKush beanbag loungers for $18 a pop.
+If you’re considering making this hygge party an all-nighter, stock up on these Mandala Floor Cushions for $13-15 a pop.

 All the adorable animals you can find